Your cart

 When Diaper is too Loose

-Premature leakages by the legs, stomach or back can mean the diaper is too loose around their skin.
+Leaks through the legs, stomach or back can mean the diaper is too loose.

-• How to address: Adjust side tabs for a snug and flexible fit.
+• How to address: adjust side tabs for a snug fit

 When the Cuffs are Inside-out